Olympic Stadium (Kyiv): Concerts

 When international music superstars or bands come to Kyiv, their concerts are often held in this stadium, as it is the biggest in Ukraine and one of the biggest in Europe.
-Artists to have performed here include George Michael and Shakira.
+Artists who have performed here include George Michael and Shakira.

 The Rolling Stones were scheduled to perform at the stadium on 25 July 2007 as part of their A Bigger Bang Tour, but the concert was moved to Warsaw, Poland because of political crisis and early parliament elections in Ukraine.

-On 25 July 2012 was concert of world-famous rock-bands Red Hot Chili Peppers, Kasabian and The Vaccines.
+On 25 July 2012 a concert of the bands Red Hot Chili Peppers, Kasabian and The Vaccines was held in the stadium.

 Madonna performed a concert at the stadium on 4 August 2012 as part of her The MDNA Tour.
 31,022 people visited her show.

 Depeche Mode performed at the stadium on 29 June 2013 during their The Delta Machine Tour, in front of a crowd of 36,562 people.

-Famous Ukrainian rock-band Okean Elzy performed and celebrate on the stadium their 20 anniversary on 21 June 2014.
-71,045 people visited the show.
-The band again performed here the sold-out show on 18 June 2016 as a part of their 2016–2017 world tour.
+Famous Ukrainian rock-band Okean Elzy performed in the stadium their 20 anniversary on 21 June 2014, with an attendance of 71,045 people.
+The band again performed here on 18 June 2016 as part of their 2016–2017 world tour.

-Aerosmith were scheduled to perform at the stadium on 2 July 2014 as part of their Global Warming Tour, but the concert was cancelled due to Russian military intervention to Ukraine.
+Aerosmith were scheduled to perform at the stadium on 2 July 2014 as part of their Global Warming Tour.
+However, the concert was cancelled due to the Russo-Ukrainian War.